isinghrana/ai-starterkit-mymeds/chapter2/Readme.md

 <img src="./images/ResourceCreationNotification.GIF" alt="Resource Creation Notification" width="50%" height="50%"/>

 ***
-### Task 5: Create Cognitive Service
+### Task 4: Create Cognitive Service
 1. Expand the menu on the Azure Portal by clicking menu icon on top left corner and then click + Create a resource

 2. At this point Azure Portal should show New resource creation screen

 	a.
 Start typing Cognitive Services, as you are typing Cognitive Services selection will be displayed below the textbox.

 	b.
 Select Cognitive Services and Create All Cognitive Services screen is displayed.

 	c.
-Enter the Cognitive Services detail - specify name of the service which needs to be globally unique, select location same as 	    the resource group from Task 1, select pricing tier, select the newly created Resource Group and click on Create button on 	             bottom left.
+Enter the Cognitive Services detail - specify name of the service which needs to be globally unique, select location same as the resource group from Task 1, select pricing tier, select the newly created Resource Group and click *Create* button on bottom left.

 	<img src="./images/CognitiveServiceDetail.png" alt="Cognitive Service Detail" width="50%" height="50%"/>